-Press the information button until TRIP A or TRIP B display.
+Press the information button until the outside air temperature along with A or B displays.
 These modes show the current distance traveled since the last reset for each trip odometer in either miles (mi) or kilometers (km).
 Both odometers can be used at the same time.